 3. Eating organic food lessens your exposure to synthetic pesticides

-In conventional farming, more than 400 chemical pesticides are regularly used.
+In conventional farming, many chemical pesticides are regularly used.
 While foods may be washed, these pesticides often remain.
 Furthermore, with conventional meat, the animals eat the grass that has been sprayed with pesticides so these chemicals are in their system, whereas organic meat suppliers use natural means to look after their land so their animals are pesticide free.
-On top of this, organic animals aren't given antibiotics, growth hormones or genetically modified vaccines.
+On top of this, organic animals aren’t given antibiotics, growth hormones or genetically modified vaccines.

 4. Choose organic and in turn look after our planet

 Due to the natural processes used by organic farms, local crop varieties are preserved for future generations, water quality is maintained and biodiversity is encouraged .
-Not only that, but because healthy soil is so important for organic farms, the farmers works hard to rotate crops, enhance quality, restore nitrogen and reduce carbon.
+Not only that, but because healthy soil is so important for organic farms, the farmers work hard to rotate crops, enhance quality, restore nitrogen and reduce carbon.
 This is a more sustainable approach to farming, so the environment will continue to be a valuable resource in years to come.

 5. Organic food is better for animal welfare